2024-08-27 Web Development

 This syntax adds a tooltip that appears when users hover over the image.

 MDX (Markdown with JSX) is a powerful way to use React components inside markdown files.
-You can use the basic markdown image syntax in MDX as well, but MDX allows you to go further by using React components like Next.js's Image
+While the basic Markdown image syntax works in MDX, you can take advantage of React components for greater flexibility.

 Using Next.js Image